TheraForge/OTFMagicBox/README.md

 <p align="center"><img src="Docs/5-Signature.png" width=35% height=35%></p>

-## Consent Document in the Profile Section
+## Add consent document page in profile section
-In MagicBox users can check out their consent form in the profile screen by tapping on the Consent Documents section, as shown in the figure below.
+In MagicBox user can now see their consent form in their profile screen by clicking on the Consent documents section.

 <p align="center"><img src="Docs/consent_02.png" width=35% height=35%></p>